The Resonant Drag Instability (RDI): Acoustic Modes: Relation Between Free-Falling and Stationary Frames

 Another, simpler way of seeing this is to return to the original, fully-general nonlinear equations (Eq.~\eqref{eqn:general}), and boost to a free-falling (uniformly accelerating) frame with spatial and time coordinates $t^{\prime} = t$, ${\bf x}^{\prime} = {\bf x} + {\bf u}_{0}\,t + (1/2)\,\tilde{\bf a}\,t^{2}$.
 In a uniformly accelerating frame the local equations of motion are necessarily identical in these variables, up to the introduction of a fictitious force/acceleration (${\bf a}_{\rm fict} = -\tilde{\bf a}$) felt by both the gas and dust.
 This is equivalent, in Eq.~\eqref{eqn:general}, to taking ${\bf g} \rightarrow {\bf g} - \tilde{\bf a} = -{\bf a}\,\mu/(1+\mu)$.
 It is easy to verify that the steady-state, homogeneous solution in this frame is then $\rho^{\prime}=\rho_{0}$, $\rho_{d}^{\prime} = \mu\,\rho_{0}$, ${\bf u}^{\prime} = \mathbf{0}$, ${\bf v}^{\prime} = \driftvel = {\bf a}\,t_{s}/(1+\mu)$ (i.e.\ the same homogeneous solution as in the stationary frame, but co-moving with the gas).
 Perturbing in these variables, the fictitious force is exactly canceled by the other terms in the homogenous solution, and the perturbative equations are identical to Eq.~\eqref{eqn:linearized} (up to the replacement ${\bf x} \rightarrow {\bf x}^{\prime}$, $t \rightarrow t^{\prime}$).
 In this frame, we Fourier decompose each variable $\delta \propto \exp[\iimag\,({\bf k}\cdot{\bf x}^{\prime} - \omega\,t^{\prime})]$, and obtain the dispersion relation in Eq.~\eqref{eqn:dispersion.full}.
 But noting the definition of $t^{\prime}$ and ${\bf x}^{\prime}$ above, we immediately see that ${\bf k}\cdot{\bf x}^{\prime} - \omega\,t^{\prime} = {\bf k}\cdot[{\bf x} + {\bf u}_{0}\,t + (1/2)\tilde{\bf a}\,t^{2}] + \omega\,t = {\bf k}\cdot {\bf x} + [\omega + {\bf u}_{0}\cdot {\bf k} + (t/2)\,\tilde{\bf a}\cdot{\bf k}]\,t$.
 This is simply the same equivalence between frames as we obtained above.

 Obviously, for the hydrostatic cases considered in the text (\S~\ref{sec:pressure.gradients} and below), the equilibrium gas motion is stationary ($\langle {\bf u} \rangle = 0$) so our derivation in the text is already in the stationary frame.
-In App.~\ref{sec:hydrostatic.generalized} below, we show that the resulting instabilities are essentially identical to those derived in the free-falling frame.
+In App.~\ref{sec:hydrostatic.generalized} below, we show that the resulting instabilities are similar to those derived in the free-falling frame.